 Market Review: Open

-The AEMC is developing advice for governments on detailed regulatory changes to enable distribution network businesses to supply their customers with stand-alone power systems (SAPS) where it is cheaper than maintaining a connection to the grid.
+On 19 December 2019 the AEMC published a draft report that advises on a draft package of proposed rule changes to enable distribution network businesses to supply their customers using stand-alone power systems (SAPS) where it is cheaper than maintaining a connection to the grid.

 SAPS – usually a combination of solar PV, batteries and a back-up generator – are increasingly allowing electricity services to be delivered through alternatives to grid connection at a lower cost and with improved reliability, which could be particularly beneficial for remote communities.
 Currently, SAPS are not captured under national regulatory frameworks or are subject to jurisdictional frameworks which vary in their coverage.